StatisKit/StatisKit/doc/developer/configuration.rst

 .. note::

-    For some unknown reasons, the Windows installers requires to press a key to continue.
+    For some unknown reasons, the Windows installers sometimes require to press a key to continue.
     If, during the installation, the installer seems to have stopped, don't hesitate to press a key...

 Then, click on the installer or open a shell in the directory where the installer was downloaded and type